Mr. Burns, a Post-Electric Play: 2013: New York City

 Cosson also directed the New York City production at Playwrights Horizons that premiered on September 15, 2013.
 Maher and Morris, who had not appeared in the Woolly Mammoth production, returned for the New York staging.
 At Playwrights, the show ran until October 20, 2013.
 Samuel French, Inc. published the show's script and licenses productions of the show.

 U.S. casts

 2014: London

 Washburn continued to revise the play for its European premiere at the Almeida Theatre in London in Spring 2014, and a new draft was published by Oberon Books.
 It was directed by Robert Icke, who commissioned Orlando Gough to compose a new a cappella score for the third act.
 The London production was visually and emotionally darker than the New York one, especially in its third act which resembled Greek tragedy as much as The Simpsons.

-It provoked an extremely divided reaction from British critics, responses veering from one to five stars.
+It provoked an extremely divided reaction from British critics; ratings ranged from one to five stars.